Please help us throw ink at the devil by printing and distributing this article!!

 The Art of War, by Chevalier de la Valiere, published in Philadelphia in 1776.

-Copyright © 2010 by Niall Kilkenny
+Copyright © 2015 by Patrick Scrivener

 Back to Main Menu